Kirinji (band)

 Kirinji (キリンジ) is a Japanese band from Sakado, Saitama, originally formed by brothers Takaki and Yasuyuki Horigome in October 1996.
 The two are also pursuing their own solo efforts.

-In April 2013, Yasuyuki left the band to focus on his solo career.
+In April 2013, Yasuyuki left the band to focus on his solo career, ending the first incarnation of the band.
 In the summer of that year, Takaki took over and continued the band with the addition of five new members under the name "KIRINJI".

 On January 31, 2020, Kirinji announced the end of its current band activities.
-The last live "KIRINJI LIVE 2020" of the four-piece band was held on December 9th and 10th, 2020, ending its eight year activity.
+The last live performance "KIRINJI LIVE 2020" of the four-piece band was held on December 9–10, 2020, ending the second incarnation's eight year activity.
 Kirinji announced its new format will be applied after they finished the tours promoting Cherish.
-In the new format, the band will be active as a variable music group (solo project), including the past band members centering on Takaki Horigome.
+In the new format, the band will be active as a variable music group (solo project), including the past band members, centering on Takaki Horigome.